-As its first task, the Committee began the process of developing Birth to Three Early Learning Standards by conducting extensive research of state early learning standards.
+As its first task, the Committee began the process of developing Birth to Three Early Learning Standards by conducting extensive research of early learning standards in other states.
 A number of states’ infant and toddler early learning standards were reviewed and evaluated using a rubric designed to assess how well each met essential research-based criteria identified by the Committee.
 As a result of this process, the Committee, with the approval of the Council, requested permission to adapt the Early Childhood Indicators of Progress: Minnesota’s Early Learning Guidelines for Birth to Three as New Jersey’s Birth to Three Early Learning Standards.

 The Committee entered into a partnership with the national Zero-to-Three organization for its technical assistance and support.
 The Committee also identified a consultant to facilitate the revision of the Early Childhood Indicators of Progress: Minnesota’s Early Learning Guidelines for Birth to Three.
 Dr. Gail Roberts, who served as a consultant and author for Minnesota Early Learning Guidelines, was engaged as a consultant to work with the Standards Committee.
 The Minnesota Department of Human Services graciously granted New Jersey permission to use, adopt, and adapt their work.